Launch of new RAP

 The next few decades would see us become one of Australia’s favourite drinks retailers.

-In 1960, Woolworths purchased a store that already had a limited license to sell alcohol.
+In 1960, Woolworths purchases a store that already had a limited license to sell alcohol.

 Spotting an opportunity for growth, other stores followed suit with a raft of license applications throughout the 1960s and 70s.